Haselnussbomber/HaselTweaks/README.md

 - Option to disable Tooltips

 > **Note**
-> This tweak is interfering with Simple Tweaks "Character Window Job Switcher".
-Make sure to disable it there.
+> In order for this tweak to work properly, please make sure to disable \"Character Window Job Switcher\" in Simple Tweaks first.

 ### Commands [[src](Tweaks/Commands.cs)]